 The fact that both of Kaidan's parents are alive and well, and he dealt with his father issues long before the events of the game, makes him a distinct anomaly in the squad.
 As if to correct this, his dad goes MIA during the third game and is presumed dead.

 Captain Bailey gives the opinion that many of the Citadel's social problems relate to this trope.
 When you ask him to help a man take responsibility for his son's welfare, he jumps at the opportunity.
-After all, he's had some daddy issues himself.
+He implies that a lot of it is guilt over not being there for his own son.

 James Vega lost his mother as a teenager, after which his father fell into drugs.
 Their relationship died when James's father tried to blackmail James into being a drug courier.